karaoglusina/AI-agent-building-blocks/README.md

 - **Create a comprehensive reference** - When I need to implement something, I have working examples of every component
 - **Document the landscape** - Before building a system, it helps to know what building blocks exist and how they work in isolation

-Think of this as a reference library of patterns, not a framework or ready-to-deploy solution.
-These are building blocks, not complete systems.
-To build something useful, you need to:
+Think of this as a reference library of patterns; to build something useful, you need to:

 - Understand your specific problem
 - Design an architecture that fits your use case